Hibiscus Tea Side Effects: What to Know Before Drinking Daily

 Side Effect 08

-Pre-Surgery Risk β€” Stop 2 Weeks Before Any Procedure
+Pre-Surgery Risk β€” Stop 2 Weeks Before Surgery

 πŸ’Š Drug Interactions β€” Complete List

-Antihypertensives (ACE inhibitors, ARBs, beta-blockers, diuretics) Additive blood pressure lowering ⭐⭐⭐⭐⭐ HIGH Avoid unless doctor-supervised.
-Risk of dangerous hypotension.
+Blood pressure drugs (ACE inhibitors, ARBs, beta-blockers, diuretics) Adds to the blood pressure lowering effect ⭐⭐⭐⭐⭐ HIGH Avoid unless your doctor agrees.
+Risk of dangerous low BP.

-Insulin & oral hypoglycaemics (metformin, sulfonylureas) Additive blood sugar lowering ⭐⭐⭐⭐ HIGH Avoid unless doctor-supervised.
-Monitor blood glucose carefully.
-Risk of hypoglycaemia.
+Insulin & diabetes pills (metformin, sulfonylureas) Adds to blood sugar lowering effect ⭐⭐⭐⭐ HIGH Avoid unless doctor-supervised.
+Watch blood sugar closely.

-HRT / Gender-affirming hormones Phytoestrogens may theoretically modulate hormone effects ⭐⭐ LOW (theoretical) Disclose to prescribing doctor.
-Monitor hormone levels if starting hibiscus alongside hormone therapy.
+Hormone therapy / HRT Plant estrogens may modulate hormone effects (theoretical) ⭐⭐ LOW Tell your doctor.
+Monitor hormone levels if combining.

-Digoxin (heart medication) Hibiscus tea can cause false positive results in certain digoxin blood tests (electrochemiluminescent immunoassay) ⭐⭐⭐ MODERATE Inform doctor and lab technician.
-May need to use alternative digoxin assay methods to avoid misinterpretation.
+Digoxin (heart medication) Can cause false readings in some digoxin blood tests ⭐⭐⭐ MODERATE Tell your doctor and lab.
+May need a different test method.

-If you are taking hibiscus specifically for eczema itch relief, our guide explains how to use it safely alongside prescribed treatments: does hibiscus tea stop eczema itching.
+If you are using hibiscus for eczema itch relief, our guide explains how to use it safely with prescribed treatments: does hibiscus tea stop eczema itching.

 🚫 Who Should Avoid Hibiscus Tea